 (b) Once a resolution has been adopted it defines an intent of the organization until it is countermanded by the body or until world events render it irrelevant.
 For this reason, a comprehensive list will be maintained of all resolutions which have been adopted.
 Any resolutions which are submitted for consideration will be compared with that list as a means of eliminating redundancy.

 (c) All resolutions submitted by the deadline shall require a majority vote for approval.
 Resolutions submitted after the deadline require a two-thirds majority for approval.
 In no case will a resolution be presented after the Annual Convention.

-(d) Associate Members shall have the right to submit resolutions for consideration and vote by Full Members.
+(d) Associate Members shall have the right to submit resolutions.

 Section 1.
 Financial review